Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.AvailabilityZone.md

 ## RECOMMENDATION

-To improve the resiliency of virtual machine scale set instances against zone failures, it is recommended to use at least two (2) availability zones.
-This configuration enhances fault tolerance and ensures continued operation even if one zone experiences an outage.
+Consider configuring VM scale sets to spread instances across at least two (2) availability zones to improve resiliency to issues impacting a zone.

 ## EXAMPLES